AdobeDocs/app-builder/faq.md

 ## How does someone get access to Project Firefly?
 You can apply for access on [Adobe’s Prelease forum](http://www.adobeprerelease.com) -> Project Firefly -> Apply.
 The following information is needed:
-* Your Adobe Organization ID.
+* Your Adobe Organization ID and Organization Name.
 We are granting access to organizations, not to individuals.
-You can retrieve your Organization ID from [Adobe Admin Console](https://adminconsole.adobe.com), it is part of the URL (something like some_hash@AdobeOrg).
+You can retrieve your Organization ID from [Adobe Admin Console](https://adminconsole.adobe.com), the ID is part of the URL (something like some_hash@AdobeOrg) and the Name is displayed in the top-right corner.
 * Describe your use case.
 For example: “I want to extend/integrate Adobe Experience Platform” or “Adobe Campaign Standard”.
 * Once your organization has been onboarded, anyone who has a Developer Role or System Administrator permissions will be able to create projects for Firefly in [Adobe Developer Console](https://www.adobe.com/go/devs_console_ui).